-To deter unauthorized use of your computer, you can use the Setup Utility program to set passwords.
-See "Using passwords" on page 47.
+To deter unauthorized use of your computer, you can use the Setup Utility program to set a password.
+When you turn on your computer you are prompted to type the password to unlock the keyboard for normal use.

-What to do next
+- What to do next